 There are some steps you could take in respect of your investment fund which would simplify the tax consequences in the future.

-Note however, that these changes should be made in consultation with your adviser, as the impact on your investment fund (such as diversification etc.) needs to be carefully considered.
+Note, however, these changes should be made in consultation with your adviser, as the impact on your investment fund (such as diversification etc.) needs to be carefully considered.

-- Invest in PIEs as a core component of your fund. - Reduce direct investments in FDR securities unless it represents an important part of your investment profile. - Minimise any foreign investments held outside the administration service - the FDR and CV calculations are time-consuming to perform manually.
-We would encourage you to consolidate your holdings into a single administration service as far as possible. - Ensure the correct PIR rate is being used for your investments in PIEs.
-Use of the incorrect tax rate will mean you have to complete a tax return and may result in you having to pay more tax (note a lower PIR may apply for low income earners -10.5% for those earning up to \$14,000, excluding PIE income, and up to \$48,000 including your PIE income.
-This may save you more tax).
+- Invest in PIEs as a core component of your fund - Reduce direct investments in FDR securities unless it represents an important part of your investment profile. - Minimise any foreign investments held outside the administration service - the FDR and CV calculations are time-consuming to perform manually.
+We would encourage you to consolidate your holdings into a single administration service as far as possible. - Ensure the correct PIR rate is being used for your investments in PIEs. - Reduce direct investments in financial arrangements to avoid having to calculate taxable income on an accruals basis.